ravron/ravron.com/content/posts/how-many-decimal-digits-are-there-anyways.md

-title = "How many decimal digits are there, anyways?" date = "2019-07-04" categories = ["iOS", "unicode"]
+title = "How many decimal digits are there, anyways?" date = "2019-07-04" categories = ["iOS", "unicode"] summary = """
+"Ten" sure would make sense, wouldn't it?"""
 +++

 Recently I was reviewing a PR opened by a colleague of mine and noticed a function like the following: